ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ##### LANG_ID

-Column that contains language properties of character data types (CHAR, VARCHAR).
+A column that contains the language properties for character data types (CHAR, VARCHAR).

 ##### OFFSET

-Indicates the physical starting point of a column in the record.
+This indicates the physical starting point of a column within a record.
 The offset and size of a column are used to calculate the physical storage size of a record.

 ##### SIZE